Approach options. As seen from Reed's

 2) For people who are new to the area.
 This will take you to the Cream side of the cliff and the belly crawl - down climb - belly crawl - traverse.(its really fun) Find a cairn along the power lines.
 Push back some tree branches and follow a small climbers trail down and to the RIGHT of a developing gully.
 Follow this trail as it winds downhill, RIGHT of a gully.
 The trail cuts back into the gully about half way down.
 Follow this gully downhill with small scrambles along the way until it exits out left in a sandy area.
 From here you should see the offwidth of Cream.
 Keep traversing left (west), passing exposed sections until the ledge widens at Jam Session.
 You are here!
 There is a really awesome ledge here and you can look across the canyon and see good views of Five and Dime.
 Continue around the corner for the exposed but solid belly crawl traverse to the Energy Crisis side of the cliff.

 Climbing Season For the Lower Merced River Canyon area.

 3 Total Climbing Routes

 ['4 Stars',2],['3 Stars',0],['2 Stars',1],['1 Star',0],['Bomb',0]

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cream:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 29 - Cream:

 Cream 5.11a 6c 22 VII+ 22 E3 5c Trad, 1 pitch, 150'